jimhigson/oboe.js/writing/main/5_Implementation.md

 frames for other concurrent concerns.
 To minimise the impact on other concerns such as rendering it is important that no task occupies the CPU for very long.
-Since most monitors refresh at 60Hz, about 16ms is a fair target for the maximum duration of a script frame.
-In Node no limit can be implied from a display but any CPU-hogging task degrades the responsiveness of concurrent concerns.
+Since most monitors refresh at 60Hz, about 16ms is a fair target for the maximum duration of a browser script frame.
+In Node no limit can be implied from a display but any CPU-hogging task degrades the responsiveness of any concurrent work.
 Switching tasks is cheap so sharing the CPU well generally prefers many small execution frames over a few larger ones.
 Whether running in a browser or server, the bottleneck is more often I/O than processing speed; providing no task